Are we done with object recognition? The iCub robot's perspective: Testing Off-the-shelf CNNs

 \subsection{$1000$-class Categorization Results}

-In Fig.~\ref{fig:off-the-shelf} we reported the accuracy of the off-the-shelf CNNs applied on iCWT and ImageNet.
-However, since the task was reduced to a $11$-class categorization setting, we considered the prediction of the networks limited to the $11$ corresponding labels rather than the full vector of $1000$ scores normally produced by a CNN trained on the ILSVRC.
-For completeness, in Fig.~\ref{fig:ots1000} we report the resulting accuracy of the same CNNs but taking as prediction the class achieving maximum score over all available $1000$, even if not present in the considered test sets (the one of iCWT and the reduced ImageNet).
-As can be noticed, performance drops even below chance on iCWT (since now the ``real'' chance is $1/1000$ rather $1/11$).
+In Fig.~\ref{fig:off-the-shelf} we compared the accuracy of off-the-shelf CNNs tested on iCWT and ImageNet, selecting the $11$ scores of the considered classes from the vector of $1000$ scores produced by the CNNs trained on the ILSVRC.
+In Fig.~\ref{fig:ots1000} we report the accuracy of the same experiment, when considering $1000$ scores.
+As it can be noticed, performance drops significantly and proportionally for all models and both test sets (since now chance level for the model is $1/1000$).
+Note that, in this way, the models provide worse-than-chance predictions on iCWT, if chance level for iCWT is considered $1/11$).